 - Re W - counsel for the Local Authority in a 10 day High Court case involving serious neglect.
 The parents had significant learning needs.

-- Re L - counsel for a parent in a case involving extensive bruising to two children.
+- Re L - counsel for a parent in a case involving extensive bruising to two young children.
 After cross-examination of an expert, Nathaniel successfully argued that it could not be said that the bruises were inflicted intentionally.